epadam/CNN-AV1-intra-encoder/source/cnn_partition_intra.rst

 Encoder Modification
 ============================

-Following files in the source files are modified for inetgrating CNN model into AV1.
 The version of AV1 encoder is "1.0.0-2231-g9666276"

+The structure of the modified encoder is shown below:

+..
+Figure:: img/modified_encoder.png
+   :align: center

+   Modified Encoder